 Football Screen Pass

-The throw by the QB has to be very quick because the offensive linemen are not holding their block against the defensive linemen; instead, they shift down the side of the field to position themselves to block for the running back/wide receiver/tight end as they catch the ball and get ready to run.
+The throw by the QB has to be very quick because the offensive linemen are not holding their block against the defensive linemen.
+Instead, they shift down the side of the field to position themselves to block for the running back/wide receiver/tight end as they catch the ball and get ready to run.
 The quarterback usually is throwing the ball while facing tremendous pressure from unblocked defensive linemen.

-Screen passes are typically called when the QB might be facing an aggressive blitz by the defense.
+Halfback screens are typically called when the QB might be facing an aggressive blitz by the defense.
 Although it is up to the running back to gain yards on this play call, both the QB and the offensive linemen have very important roles to play.
 The screen pass can become an easy interception if the QB does not sell it well.